Tyrone Brown

 Tyrone Brown (born 1973) is an African-American man from Texas who, in 1990, was sentenced to a life term in a Texas maximum security prison and was kept incarcerated for 17 years after testing positive once for smoking marijuana while on probation for robbing a man of two dollars at the age of 17.
 No one was hurt in the robbery, and Brown had voluntarily returned the wallet to the victim.
 Brown's case attracted some attention in the press in 2006, and he was later granted a conditional pardon by Texas Governor Rick Perry.
 He was released on March 16, 2007.

+Early life

+Brown was a high-school dropout and had been a victim of child abuse by his father, who had reportedly beat him.